vaibhav-2709/Project_Tracker_Dashboard/README.md

-In modern computing environments, real-time monitoring of system performance is critical for stability, security, and operational efficiency.
-This project addresses the problem by integrating real-time system metric collection with machine-learning based risk prediction.
-The system monitors CPU, RAM, Disk, and Network usage, and classifies the system status as “High Risk” or “Low Risk” using a trained machine learning model.
-The project includes a web-based dashboard to visualize results and logs data into a MySQL database for analysis.
+Introduction
+In collaborative software development environments, maintaining clarity over task assignments, progress, and deadlines is essential.
+Tools like Jira and Trello provide robust solutions, but they often introduce complexities and overhead for smaller teams or custom workflows.
+This project replicates a simplified task-tracking environment through a full-stack web-based dashboard that allows users to add, view, edit, delete, and drag tasks between phases like “To Do”, “In Progress”, and “Done”.
+It is fully backed by a MySQL database and powered by PHP and JavaScript.
 Objective
-1.Collect and analyze live system metrics (CPU, RAM, Disk, Network).
-2.Train and evaluate multiple ML models: Neural Network, Random Forest, SVM, XGBoost.
-3.Integrate the best model into a Flask API.
-4.Log predictions into MySQL database.
-5.Display results on a responsive frontend.
+1.To create a lightweight and interactive task management system inspired by agile methodologies.
+2.To enable drag-and-drop task movement between status columns.
+3.To persist task data (including deadlines, assignment, and description) in a relational database.
+4.To ensure responsiveness and intuitive use via dynamic JavaScript and clean styling.